{{ summaryHeading }}

 Why does bedding increase the height requirement?

 Bedding sits under the pet, so it reduces usable standing height.
-The calculator adds bedding thickness to D before applying increases and rounding.
+The calculation adds bedding thickness to D before applying increases and rounding.

 Can two pets share one travel crate?

-Sometimes, but the size formula is only one part.
+Sometimes, but size is only one part.
 The Multiple-animal acceptance row flags the need to check age, weight, compatibility, litter status, and airline rules.

-A tight result means the proposed crate meets the rounded minimum but leaves less than the tool's tight-clearance threshold.
-Recheck measurements and consider a larger crate.
+A tight result means the proposed crate meets the rounded minimum but leaves less than 2.5 cm, or less than 1 inch in imperial display, on at least one dimension.
+Remeasure that axis and consider the next larger crate.

 Glossary: